Interest-Free Deals in Australia: Hidden Costs & Smart Alternatives

 Interest-free finance vs buy now, pay later

-• May not charge interest but relies on late fees
+• Usually does not charge interest but may charge late fees

 Common repayment structures